Analytic Jungian Psychology

 Difficulty ascribing specific rules to intuition and sensation is one of the reasons they are understood as irrational in Jungian psychology.
 Jung believed that many mental health problems can be addressed with this therapeutic focus on personal growth through the lens of Jungian psychotherapy.

-Key aspects of the analytic movement
+Key aspects of the analytical and Jungian psychology movements

 The analytical psychology movement began with and was centered on Jungian psychology.
 It incorporated a different view of the human psyche from that of Sigmund Freud’s psychoanalytic movement—namely, the addition of the collective unconscious.
 Jung proposed that personal growth was less about the inner mind and more about how individuals relate to unconscious material, like dream meanings.
 Below are some of the key components of Jung’s analytical psychology.